Larissa Koniuk – soprano

 Christopher Enns – tenor

 Christopher is an Alumnus of the Canadian Opera Company Ensemble.
-On the mainstage, he was featured as First Commissioner (Dialogues des Carmelite)s, Tamino (Die Zauberflöte), Jupiter (Semele), Scaramuccio (Ariadne auf Naxos), and Nathaniel (Les contes d’Hoffmann).
+On the mainstage, he was featured as First Commissioner (Dialogues des Carmelites), Tamino (Die Zauberflöte), Jupiter (Semele), Scaramuccio (Ariadne auf Naxos), and Nathaniel (Les contes d’Hoffmann).
 He has been heard with Chorus Niagara in a Broadway-themed programme in St. Catharines, in Messiah for the Menno Singers, and played the role of Alexander in The Enslavement and Liberation of Oksanna G. for Tapestry.
-Upcoming performances include Tamino in The Magic Flute for Saskatoon Opera, Bach’s Mass in B minor for the Winnipeg Symphony and Frederic in Pirates of Penzance for Opera Lyra Ottawa.
+Recent performances include Tamino in The Magic Flute for Saskatoon Opera, Frederic in Pirates of Penzance for Opera Lyra Ottawa, Bach’s Mass in B minor and Mendelssohn’s Elijah, both for the Winnipeg Symphony.
+Before hitting the road with BOP, Chris will be seen performing the role of Jonathan Dale in Opera de Montreal’s production of Silent Night.

 Geoffrey Sirett – baritone